Drug Counseling: The Importance of Utilizing It

 Their bodies get used to the dosage and now they need greater quantities to continue feeling the same high.
 With time, the body becomes chemically dependent on the drugs, so you have to continue abusing drugs.
 That is how addiction starts.

-Once you know that you are addicted to drugs or alcohol, you may need to go to a drug treatment facility for treatment.
+Once you know that you are addicted to drugs or alcohol, you may need to go to a drug and alcohol treatment facility.
 Most commonly, the first level or the most acute level of care is detoxification, which addresses withdrawal symptoms and cravings while the body gets rid of the substance.